 The responsibilities for curation and loan requests are divided among the four agencies.
-To obtain a loan or other information about the collections, please refer to the current list of contact people available below.
+To obtain a loan or other information about the collections, please refer to the current list of contact people available via the link below.

 The Entomology collections are accessible to qualified scientists and graduate students with stated research objectives and are not available for public tours.